Best Way To Sell Prints Of Your Artwork

 Social Media Platforms

 An online store is where people can go to purchase your products.
 However, you need people to visit your online store to sell your artwork.
-Promoting your art business on different social media sites like Facebook, Instagram and Twitter is a great way to drive traffic to your online gallery.
+Promoting your art business on social media sites like Facebook, Instagram and Twitter is a great way to drive traffic to your online gallery.

 Many artists sell their art on social media networks and online shops.
 Search for artists on different social media networks before setting up different social media accounts.
 You want to see where your target audience hangs out.
 It does not make sense to waste your time promoting your work online if the people seeing it will not purchase it.
 Only focus on the ones that your target audience hangs out on.